ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](seq_swap2.gif)](seq_swap2.gif)

-Probably the most common use of this operator is to swap two images before being used by a image layering operator such as "`-composite`", "`-flatten`", "`-append`", or "`-fx`".
+Probably the most common use of this operator is to swap two images before being used by an image layering operator such as "`-composite`", "`-flatten`", "`-append`", or "`-fx`".

 ~~~
 convert tree.gif  frame.gif   +swap \